novix-sa/Pyplan/docs/Quick Start.md

 ![Code building blocks](http://img.pyplan.org/Quick_start_code_components2.png)

-A **Node** is the place where you code the app calculation logic.
-It can start with a node that read an external data source, followed by another node that makes some calculations and end with a node that produces a desired output.
+A **Node** is the place where you code the data analytic app calculation logic.
+It usually start loading data from and external datasource to start analyzingwith a node that read an external data source, followed by another node that makes some calculations and end with a node that produces a desired output.
 ![Code Components](http://img.pyplan.org/Quick_start_code_components1.png)
 For now just drag and drop a "Node" into the canvas, provide a Title and lets inspect its attribute tabs.
 ![First Node](http://img.pyplan.org/Quick_start_first_node.png)